ada-popovic/markdown_archive/README.md

 **Snow globe - more than a tchotchke**

-Very informative [text](https://github.com/ada-popovic/markdown_archive/blob/master/research/pdf/SpaceAndCulture.pdf "Space and Culture") by Freeman on hidden potential of snowglobes, of which below a selection of excerpts is presented.
+Snowglobes, apart from their mainstream souvenir reputation, clearly play a much more significant, almost social role.
+A. Freeman wrote a very insightful  [text](https://github.com/ada-popovic/markdown_archive/blob/master/research/pdf/SpaceAndCulture.pdf "Space and Culture") on hidden potential of snowglobes, of which below a selection of excerpts is presented.

 >While at first glance, snow globes might seem trite or trivial objects, on closer reflection, they are revealed to be symbolic realms that provide clues to the desires, dreams, nightmares, and memories of the cultures that produce them.